Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 ![Screenshot (102)](https://user-images.githubusercontent.com/90343497/133137705-00df9933-2bfb-4c6b-88cd-8cf2d71eacf9.png)
-1.If the pmos width lies between 1.8 and 2.2 there will be no huge difference in noise margin 2.On increasing the pmos width the Noise Margin High is increasing  and Noise Margin Low is decreasing From the Noise Margin we can conclude the things:
+1.If the pmos width lies between 1.8 and 2.2 there will be no huge difference in noise margin 2.On increasing the pmos width the Noise Margin High is increasing  and Noise Margin Low is decreasing From the Noise Margin we can conclude the following things:
 1.The area between Voh and Vdd,0 and Vol can be used used as logic 1 and logic 0 for digital design 2.The undefined region in the curve can be used for amplification for analog design lab4